InfTkm/ethereum-lab1/README.md

 https://docs.ipfs.tech/how-to/command-line-quick-start/

-3) These instructions are modified from the video found here.
-But we are not using the same test network as mentioned in the video.
+3) These instructions are modified from the video found next.
+But we are not using the same test network or wallet as shown in the video.
 Watch the video but follow the directions below.

    https://www.youtube.com/watch?v=IFpU4TNwXec